mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 {{"demo": "CustomFieldFormat.js"}}

+### Dense field format

+If your component must be rendered inside a dense interface, you can make the format more compact using the `formatDensity` prop:

+{{"demo": "CompactFieldFormat.js"}}

 ### Custom field placeholder

 When a section is empty, the fields displays its placeholder instead of an empty value.